libsdl-org/SDL/docs/README-harmony.md

 The asset packaging system will, by default, compress certain file extensions.
-SDL includes two asset file access mechanisms, the preferred one is the so called "File Descriptor" method, which is faster and doesn't involve the Dalvik GC, but given this method does not work on compressed assets, there is also the "Input Stream" method, which is automatically used as a fall back by SDL.
+SDL includes two asset file access mechanisms, the preferred one is the so called "File Descriptor" method, but given this method does not work on compressed assets, there is also the "Input Stream" method, which is automaticallyused as a fall back by SDL.
 You may want to keep this fact in mind when building your HAP, specially when large files are involved.